StefanoGaspardone/AW1-Weeks/week 2/exercise.md

 # Exercise 3: Q&A

-_Goal: managing a simple data structure as an array of objects_.
+_Goal: managing a simple data structure as an array of objects._

 Using JavaScript objects and functional programming methods, manage objects that contain information about a question and their answers.